FastOpticalSpectrum/FOS/README.md

 # FOS
-Fast Optical Spectrum calculations for nanoparticle media
+FOS, which means "light" in Greek, is used for Fast Optical Spectrum (FOS) calculations for nanoparticle media
-## Intro stuff
+## Authors and References
++ Daniel Carne: dcarne@purdue.edu

-## How to download and use NAME
+## How to download and use FOS

 ## Input file
 Each input file contains a header and a body.
 The header consists of information that is not repeated per simulation.
 Upper / lower case text does not matter, and a # comments out a line for your personal comments.
 As shown below, what is needed is: